Home

 2. The World Wide Web: electronic documents hypertext linked

 Before looking in detail at metadata and electronic document technology, it is useful to consider what the technologist is attempting to accomplish with these.
 The Internet was designed to provide a global computer data communications network.
-The World Wide Web provides electronic documents hypertext linked, most commonly over the Internet.
+The >World Wide Web provides electronic documents hypertext linked, most commonly over the Internet.
 The aim with metadata, document and e-commerce standards is to add an additional layer over the web to provide a global services for civil society, government and business.

-Services should be available from hand held wireless devices, as well as desktop computers.
+Services can be available from hand held wireless devices, as well as desktop computers.
 These services should use formats which are globally standardized, usable for decades and have legal standing.
 The systems of non-government, government and commercial organisations should be able to securely inter operate to provide services to the public.
 Such a global service is now achievable.

 The Internet was intended for people to communicate with computers using computer terminals, and for computers to communicate with each other using specially designed machine to machine protocols.
 The web was designed for people to create electronic documents for people to read.
 Later web technologies, such as XML, were introduced for machine to machine communications (as for use in e-commerce).